ufrisk/pcileech/readme.md

 Limitations/Known Issues:
 =========================
-* Read and write errors on some older hardware.
+* Read and write errors on some hardware.
 Try "pcileech.exe testmemreadwrite -min 0x1000" in order to test memory reads and writes against the physical address 0x1000 (or any other address) in order to confirm.
+If issues exists downgrading to USB2 may help.
 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
-Windows 10 Enterprise with Virtuallization based security features enabled does not work fully - this is however not the default setting in Windows 10.
+Windows 10 Enterprise with Virtualization based security features enabled does not work fully - this is however not the default setting in Windows 10.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux might also not work if some virtualization based features are enabled.
 * Linux based on the 4.8 kernel does not work (Ubuntu 16.10).